Click Here To Schedule A Consultation

 What is the process of Sclerotherapy Treatment for Spider Veins?

-The good news is that both spider veins and varicose veins can be treated effectively.
-If you have painful and unsightly spider or varicose veins, sclerotherapy may be the solution for you.
+The good news is that spider and varicose veins can be treated effectively.
+If you have painful and unsightly spider or varicose veins, sclerotherapy may be your solution.
 Dr. Green uses the FDA -approved sclerosant Asclera® (polidocanol), which irritates the lining of the blood vessel, causing it to seal up and become invisible.
-After the vein collapses, the body slowly absorbs the remaining tissue over time until the skin becomes smooth and blemish-free.
+After the vein collapses, the body slowly absorbs the remaining tissue until the skin becomes smooth and blemish-free.
 Sclerotherapy has even been used to treat patients with venous malformations.

-Patients can expect a sclerotherapy session to last anywhere between fifteen and forty-five minutes in length, depending on the number of veins needing injection.
-Asclera® is injected directly into each vein, with a fine needle, and multiple injections are carried out in a single treatment session.
+Patients can expect a sclerotherapy session to last between fifteen and forty-five minutes, depending on the number of veins needing injection.
+Asclera® is injected directly into each vein with a fine needle, and multiple injections are carried out in a single treatment session.
 It should be noted that most patients will require more than one treatment session, and these are typically spaced one month apart to allow the sclerotherapy treatment to heal and the spider veins to disappear.
 The average number of sclerotherapy sessions is four treatments, although that number can vary based on the number of spider veins present.

 sclerotherapy 183895340